beyarkay/masters-thesis/src/05_results.md

 \begin{figure}[!ht]
     \centering
     \makebox[\textwidth][c]{\includegraphics[width=\textwidth]{src/imgs/graphs/05_mean_conf_mat_hmm}}
-    \caption[HMM weighted confusion matrices]{The weighted confusion matrices of three HMM classifiers, trained on 5, 50, and 51 classes.
+    \caption[HMM Weighted Confusion Matrices]{The weighted confusion matrices of three HMM classifiers, trained on 5, 50, and 51 classes.
 The bottom right plot shows the precision-recall plot for the HMMs, with each colour representing the HMMs trained on different numbers of classes.}
     \label{fig:05_mean_conf_mat_hmm}
 \end{figure}

-The 5-class HMMs are moderately strong classifiers, with a median $F_1$-score of
-$0.694$ and a maximum of 1.
+The 5-class HMMs are moderately strong classifiers, with a median $F_1$-score of $0.694$ and a maximum of 1.
 It is clear from the 5-class confusion matrix that gesture 4 was correctly predicted much more frequently than the other gesture classes.
-Gesture 4 flexes the left hand's thumb (as does every gesture which ends in the digit 4).
-This improvement in the predictions for gesture 4 can be attributed to the acceleration sensors on the thumbs being oriented differently to the sensors on the other fingers.
-This is because the sensor is designed to lie flat on the user's fingernail.
-This change in orientation of the sensor the effect of changing which one of the three axes is dominated by gravity, leading to gestures which are easier to distinguish.
+Gesture 4 indicates a flex of the left hand's thumb (as does every gesture which ends in the digit 4).
+This increased accuracy of the predictions for gesture 4 can be attributed to the acceleration sensors on the thumbs being oriented differently to the sensors on the other fingers.
+This is because the sensor is designed to lie flat on the user's fingernail, and the fingernail of the thumb is approximately orthogonal to the fingernail of the other fingers.
+This change in the orientation of the sensor causes a different axis of the accelerometer to be dominated by gravity, leading to gestures which are easier to distinguish.

-The 5-class confusion matrix also makes apparent that adjacent gestures (for example, gestures 0 and 1, or 1 and 2) are slightly more likely to be confounded by the 5-class HMM.
+The 5-class confusion matrix also makes apparent that adjacent gestures (for example, gestures 0 and 1, or 1 and 2) are slightly more likely to be mispredicted by the 5-class HMM.
 This can be seen in how the cells directly adjacent to the principle diagonal contain larger values than the cells further from the principle diagonal.
 This can be attributed to how the movement of one's fingers is not completely independent, and moving one finger is likely to